 My Memory of Us was developed by: Juggler Games

-A review copy was provided by (the publisher maybe?
-IMGN PRO or the dev Juggler Games, not sure waiting for Cathy).
+A review copy was provided by the publisher IMGN PRO.

 darkmikasonfire has awarded My Memory of Us The Indie Gamer Team Seal of Approval